meithon/nes.nvim/README.md

   - `trigger boolean`: auto trigger new suggestion
 - `clear_suggestion(bufnr)`

-Map these functions for your favorite keybindings.
+Map these functions to your favorite keybindings.
 My keybindings are:

 ```lua
 -- lazy config